isc-projects/kea/doc/sphinx/arm/install.rst

    running Kea, is required.
 Note that running the unit tests requires a local Cassandra server.

 -  The FreeRADIUS client library is required to connect to a RADIUS server.
-(This is specified using the --with-freeradius configuration switch.)
+   This is specified using the --with-freeradius configuration switch.

--  Sysrepo (version 0.7.6 or later) and libyang (version 0.16-r2 or later) are needed to connect to a Sysrepo database.
-(This is specified using the --with-sysrepo switch when running "configure".)
+-  Sysrepo (version 0.7.6 or later up to and including 0.7.9) and libyang (version 0.16-r2 or 0.16-r3) are needed to connect to a Sysrepo database.
+   This is specified using the --with-sysrepo switch when running "configure".

 -  googletest (version 1.8 or later) is required when using the --with-gtest configuration option to build the unit tests.